vinchamp77/Demo_CleanEmptyCompose/README.md

 For different versions of this template app, refer to different branches of this repository.

 ## Requirements
-- Android Studio Koala or later
+- Android Studio Otter or later

 ## Tech Stack
 | Tech Stack | High-level Implementation Description |